godotengine/godot-docs/community/tutorials/vr/vr_primer.rst

 ------------------------
 There are a few other subjects that we need to briefly touch upon in this primer that are important to know.

 The first are our units.
-In normal 3D games you don't have to think alot about units.
+In normal 3D games you don't have to think a lot about units.
 As long as everything is at the same scale a box sized 1 unit by 1 unit by 1 unit can be any size from a cube you can hold in your hand to something the size of a building.
 In AR and VR this changes because things in your virtual world are mapped to things in the real world.
 If you step 1 meter forward in the real world, but you only move 1 cm forward in your virtual world, you have a problem.
 The same with the position of your controllers, if they don't appear in the right relative space it breaks the immersion for the player.
 Most VR platforms including our AR/VR Server assumes that 1 unit = 1 meter.
 The AR/VR server however has a property that for convenience is also exposed on the ARVROrigin node called world scale.
 For instance setting this to a value of 10 it changes our coordinate system so 10 units = 1 meter.